 Faculty Research at the Department of Management and Organizations

 The Department of Management and Organizations conducts transformative research on leadership, strategy, ethics, decision making, healthcare management, organizations and more.
-Recent faculty research has appeared or is forthcoming in Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Organizational Research Methods, Organizational Behavior and Human Decision Processes, Strategic Management Journal and others.
+Recent faculty research has appeared or is forthcoming in Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Organizational Research Methods, Organizational Behavior and Human Decision Processes, Organizational Science, Strategic Management Journal and others.

 Top-ranked faculty research productivity